jonathanhines/MachineLearningCoursera/Project.md

 ![](Project_files/figure-html/sample_primary_features_plot-1.png)

-To determine an optimum classification tree the random forests algorithm was employed with all primary components and the user name included:
+To determine an optimum classification tree the random forests algorithm was employed with all computed primary components and the user name included:

 ```r